srMarquinho/bitcoin-widget/README.md

 # Geckoboard Ruby script
 Ruby `3.2.1`

-This little Ruby script will push the latest bitcoin rate to a Geckoboard dashboard every 10 minutes.
+This little Ruby script will generate and/or push the latest average bitcoin rate to a Geckoboard dashboard every 10 minutes.

 I kept in mind the simplest and minimum amount of code.
 Also it has been written in a short amount of time.
 Meaning it still needs some work.